 Riley turned back around to give her a look.
 "Because I'm not you."

 Lily rolled her eyes.
-"Well, I am going to unpack," she laughed with a shrug.
+"Well, I am going to unpack," she said with a shrug.
 She glanced towards her boyfriend, quirking a curious eyebrow.
 "You coming?"

 He snorted.
 "I'd rather follow Riley to the jacuzzi."